128technology/docs/docs/plugin_ipsec_client.md

 ```

 ### Commands
-The `restart ipsec tunnel` command can be used to restart an individual IPSec tunnel via the conductor PCLI and UI.
+The `restart ipsec remote` command can be used to restart an individual IPSec tunnel via the conductor PCLI and UI.

 ```
 admin@node1.conductor# restart ipsec remote router router-1 node node-1 remote-1